Tactile paving: United Kingdom

 Tactile ground surface indicators are installed in accordance with unique standards established by the United Kingdom's Department for Transport.
-Blocks with dots and blocks with bars are used, but both types are intended as warning blocks; neither serves a directional function.
-Blocks are mainly installed before crosswalks, at medians, at station platforms and at the tops and bottoms of stairways.
+Pavers with dots or bars are used, and are mainly installed at pedestrian crossings, refuges, at railway station and tram platforms and at the top and bottom of stairs.
 Blocks with dots are for installations at crosswalks, medians and station platforms while blocks with bars are for installations at stairways.
 The color of blocks installed before crosswalks is also supposed to vary with crosswalk type: red blocks are to be used before controlled crossings, such as zebra crossings (where pedestrians always have the right of way), pelican crossings (equipped with push-button traffic lights) and puffin crossings (with sensor-equipped push button traffic lights).
 Other colors (often buff) are to be used at other crosswalks where automobiles have the right of way.

 The difference in colour is intended to assist people with low vision to navigate the crosswalk safely, but many locations do not conform to the established colours.
 Different colour blocks are also sometimes installed when repairs are made.
 Blocks are installed in an L-shaped configuration at crosswalks with push-button traffic signals, with the corner of the L marking the location of the push button.
 Blocks with bars are installed at the top and bottom of stairways such that the direction of the bars is parallel to the long dimension of the treads.

 Blocks with bars are also used to mark cycle tracks, but with the bars parallel to the direction of travel.

+Railway stations are increasingly fitted with tactile paving after an incident involving a blind person falling off a platform and almost being hit by a freight train in Manchester in 2022.